andreia-reis/proteogenomic_pipeline_calbicans/README.md

 protein-peptidesAllCodons.txt

+protein-peptides_SubAcceptedF1.txt

+protein-peptidesAllCodonsF1.txt

+protein-peptides_SubAcceptedF2.txt

+protein-peptidesAllCodonsF2.txt

 <i>-  Description:</i>

-   This script filters mut peptides by accepting only amino acid misincorporations whose base peptides (peptides without the mutation) are present in the mainfile from PEAKS (original one with all indels and PTMs before their validation – protein-peptides_NoSubForAccept).
-A file is created to analyse the correspondence (useful for areas comparison, for instance).
-This script also prepares a file with all peptides (the ones with accepted substitutions plus the filtered NoSub peptides from PEAKS – protein-peptides_NoSub).
+   This script filters sub peptides by accepting only amino acid misincorporations whose base peptides (peptides without the mutation) are present in the mainfile from PEAKS (original one with all indels and PTMs before their validation – protein - peptides_NoSubForAccept).
+An intermediate file is created to analyse the correspondence.
+This script also prepares a final file with all filtered peptides (the ones with validated substitutions and accepted NoSub peptides): protein-peptides_AllCodons.
+   Other files with different filtering parameters are also created (F1 and F2).
+   F1 removes duplicated peptides (with and without substitutions) whose CGDid, peptide sequence and mass are the same (considers duplicates those peptides that contain the same PTMs in different locations).
+   F2 removes duplicated peptides (with and without substitutions) whose CGDid and peptide sequence are the same (considers duplicates those peptides with same base sequence, independently of having PTMs).

 <b>3.
 CaSubCodonsAnalysis.R</b>